saidake/interview/docs/Algorithms.md

 Define a bitmask `permutation` to represent the current selection state of integers for both players.
 Use a Boolean array `memo` to cache computed results and avoid repeated work.

-Solution:
+Approach:

 Try all available integers during each player's turn:
 - If selecting an integer directly meets or exceeds `desiredTotal`, the current player wins — return `true`.
 - Otherwise, recursively simulate the opponent's turn:
-  - If all possible opponent responses return false, then the current move guarantees a win — return `true`.
+  - If all possible opponent responses return `false`, then the current move guarantees a win — return `true`.
   - If any opponent response returns `true`, continue checking other options.
 - If no option leads to a win, return `false`.